girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 ### Check if Geolocation is supported

--If supported, run the getCurrentPosition() method.
+- If supported, run the getCurrentPosition() method.
 If not, display a message to the user

--If the getCurrentPosition() method is successful, it returns a coordinates object to the function specified in the parameter (showPosition)
+- If the getCurrentPosition() method is successful, it returns a coordinates object to the function specified in the parameter (showPosition)

--The showPosition() function outputs the Latitude and Longitude
+- The showPosition() function outputs the Latitude and Longitude

 The example above is a very basic Geolocation script, with no error handling